Mohammad-Almatrafi/zsh-config/readme.md

 ```bash
 source kickstart.sh
 ```
-just make sure you are in the directory of this repo and don't worry i didn't remove your .zshrc i just renamed it :]
+just make sure you are in the directory of this repo<br/>
+and don't worry i didn't remove your .zshrc i just renamed it :]

 ## colorshemes